Updated: June 09, 2025

 Can you still get a no deposit mortgage?

-There is currently one UK lender offering deposit-free mortgages, and other options to fall back on if you don’t qualify for this product or wish to explore alternatives.
+There is currently one UK lender offering deposit-free mortgages, and there are other options if you don’t qualify for this product or wish to explore alternatives.

 Maximise your chance of approval with specialist advice from a mortgage expert.